Droslj/HIF-1-driven-stemness-in-CSC-murine---/README.md

  - Quality control (FastQC/MultiQC)
  - Adapter trimming (fastp)
  - Mapping to reference (STAR)
- - Creation of count matrices (featureCOunt)
+ - Creation of count matrices (featureCount)
  - Differential expression analysis (DESeq2).

-Based on libraries obtained in this project, following samples were used in the DESeq2 analysis:
+Based on libraries obtained in this project, following samples were used in the DESeq2 analysis:<br>
- - WT cell populations created different methods
+ - WT cell populations (created using different methods)
  - OE cell populations
  - KD cell populations.

 DESeq2 analysis performed was successful despite limited number of replicate, which is sometimes common (e.g. when using public data or difficult enrichment protocols).

 **Explanation**<br>
-Because the DESeq2 was setup with 3 **WT** samples, their variance was used to estimate a "global" dispersion.<br>
+Because the DESeq2 was setup with 3 WT samples, their variance was used to estimate a global dispersion.<br>
-This allowed the model to function, though it was likely very conservative with p-value assignments for the **KD** and **OE** groups<br>
+This allowed the model to function, although the p-value assignments for the KD and OE groups were not accurate.<br>

-After performing Variance stabilizing Transformation (VST) to account for heteroskedastic nature of RNA-seq data, the PCA plot revealed that the WT cell populations, that were created using different methods, are pulling away from each other and KD/OE cell cultures (see Figure 2):
+After performing Variance stabilizing Transformation (VST) to account for heteroskedastic nature of RNA-seq data, the PCA plot revealed that the WT cell populations, that were created using different methods, are pulling away from each other and KD/OE cell cultures (see Figure 2):<br>

 ![PCA plot](Images/PCA_plot.png)

 **Figure 2: PCA plot**

-Because of that situation, it was important to discover which WT cell type is which in the plot.
+Because of that situation, it was important to identify which WT cell type is which in the plot.
 This was made using enhanced PCA plot (Figure 3).

 ![PCA plot](Images/PCA_plot_enh.png)